Whatsapp

 The OpenAlgo WhatsApp Bot connects your OpenAlgo install to a WhatsApp account that you control.
 It does two things:

-2. **Inbound** — accepts slash-command queries (`/orderbook`, `/positions`, `/quote`, …) that you type from your **own phone** in the "Message yourself" chat.
+2. **Inbound**: accepts slash-command queries (`/orderbook`, `/positions`, `/quote`, and so on) that you type from your **own phone**.
 The bot replies in the same chat.
-Commands are gated by WhatsApp's own multi-device protocol — random contacts who message your number cannot drive the bot.
+Commands are gated by WhatsApp's own multi-device protocol, so random contacts who message your number cannot drive the bot.

 {% embed url="<https://www.youtube.com/watch?v=vxvlxlk6AdA>" %}